How to calm your pet in a storm

 If the worst happens and your cat or dog bolts during a storm, you want to do everything in your power to make sure you can find them.

-The UK law states that your pet must be microchipped and have a tag on their collar.
+The UK law says your pet must be microchipped and have a tag on their collar.

 Your pet’s microchip includes a unique code, which is linked to your contact details on your vet’s database.